thomas1151/blog/_content/experiences/aws.md

 Instrumentation works by logging state-dependent information for each request made to the software.
 For a web based application, client side state-dependent information (such as the page load time and the pages visited by a user), rely on the entire server process to have completed successfully.
 Internal instrumentation can log information regarding the specific program flows of requests (controllers accessed, parameters passed, permissions granted) whether the request has been completed successfully or not.
 This insight into failed requests allows developers to immediately glean more information about a given ticket; rather than just relying on a vague message, a backtrace along with some key controller parameters could shave days from a root cause analysis.

 Writing sufficient instrumentation for a tool that is over 10 years old in parts while also maintaining support for existing log-based workflows poses a real challenge.
-Without fully understanding the dependencies of the system, regressions in the OpsConsole’s interfaces to some of the most vital areas of the AWS project management infrastructure could creep in - leaving the OpsConsole potentially blind to AWS alarms and canaries.
+Without fully understanding the dependencies of the system, regressions in my team's software's interfaces to some of the most vital areas of the AWS project management infrastructure could creep in - leaving our team potentially blind to alarms and canaries.

 The challenge of writing an instrumentation stack that gives this self-monitoring ability poses many threats, but also huge benefits.
 The ability to see below the black box of the software allows developers to glean more about how the system communicates with itself, providing greater scope for bug fixing and clearer integration paths for new features.
 This layer of self-monitoring - which allows for much larger visibility on the problems and workflows at large in a system - is the concept of Observability.